 DUST, SMOKE, AND SNOW

 Behind the storm system, all sorts of problems were being caused in Colorado and Kansas.
-Starting in eastern Colorado winds up to 100 mph began to kick up dust from the dry ground and carried it into Kansas.
-The result was a massive dust storm which saw dust being transported as far east as Chicago.
+Starting in eastern Colorado, winds up to 100 mph kicked up dust from the dry ground and carried it into Kansas.
+The result was a massive dust storm, with dust being blown as far east as Chicago.

-Those of us in Omaha woke up the next morning to our cars covered in dust from this dust storm.
+Those of us in Omaha woke up the next morning to our cars covered in dust.
 The dust storm reduced visibility across Colorado and Kansas, including causing an 8-vehicle pileup in western Kansas.

-In central Nebraska, temperatures dropped from the 60s into the 30s in a matter of hours, setting the stage for snow to fall.
+In central Nebraska, temperatures dropped from the 60s into the 30s in a matter of hours, setting the stage for snow.
 Although the snow was relatively light, less than 1" fell in many locations, it caused near-whiteout conditions across parts of Nebraska.
-In Norfolk, earlier in the afternoon residents were under a Tornado Warning, and then by the evening, the snow started to fall.
+In Norfolk, earlier in the afternoon, residents were under a Tornado Warning, and then by the evening, the snow started to fall.

 AFTERMATH